We all have a dinosaur deep within us

 Twice during the run mother Nature had wet us down.
 But she had been parsimonious with her cooling spray, little more than a light misting.
 We had exhausted our supplies and were pushing curfew.
 The sun was low and our support runners delinquent.
 No clue why, but their absence raised deep concern.

 We hoped to be behind cold stone soon.
 Our supplies gone, we were running on our reserves, weak, tired and exhausted.
 We were pushing curfew, uncertain of the remaining distance to our sanctuary.

 Lost in introspection, Teena caught me unawares when she slammed on the brakes.
-She stopped, and I plowed into her from behind, almost causing us both to fall.
+She stopped, and I plowed into her.
 Braced in a rigid fighting stance, she did not go down, and I somehow managed to keep my feet.